 Welcome to the first book report for #BookbedReadsPHLit!
 In this reading challenge, readers must choose one book by a Filipino every month throughout the year.
 Of course, we encouraged our Roomies (blogger partners) to participate.
 Check out their picks for January below!

 1. Smaller and Smaller Circles by F.H.
 Batacan

 What I liked: Aside from good character development, I also enjoyed how detailed this book is—from the description of weapons to the specifics of psychological trauma.

-In a nutshell: This didn’t feel like I was reading a book out of my comfort zone.
+tl;dr: This didn’t feel like I was reading a book out of my comfort zone.
 Instead, this even inspired me to practice writing other genre!
 So don’t fear, this lives up to the hype.
-A must-read especially for crime fic-loving bookworms.—LUCILLE DE MESA
+A must-read especially for crime fic-loving bookworms.—Lucille de Mesa

 2. Alona’s Quest for the Golden Tree by Herbel Santiago